hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

 required.
 Information is separated according to the reasons to change.
 The three main objects are:

-    SetupScan
+    :py:class:`SetupScan <pydidas.experiment.setup_scan.setup_scan._SetupScan>`
         The details about the scan.
-This includes crucial information like the number of scan dimensions and the number of points in each dimension but also metadata like dimension names, units, offsets and step width.
+This includes generic information like scan title, data directory and scan names and specific information like the number of scan dimensions and the number of points in each dimension (but also metadata like dimension names, units, offsets and step width).
         The latter information can be used to create the correct axis labels in plots.
-For the full documentation please visit :ref:`setup_scan`.
+For the full documentation please visit the :ref:`ScanSetup manual <setup_scan>`.
-    SetupExperiment
+    :py:class:`SetupExperiment
+    <pydidas.experiment.setup_experiment.setup_experiment._SetupExperiment>`
         This object includes information about the global experimental setup like X-ray energy, detector type, position and geometry.
-For the full documentation please visit :ref:`setup_experiment`.
+For the full documentation please visit the
-    WorkflowTree
+        :ref:`SetupExperiment manual <setup_experiment>`.
+    :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`
         The WorkflowTree holds information about which plugins are used and about the order of plugins to be processed.
-For the full documentation please visit :ref:`workflow_tree`.
+For the full documentation please visit the :ref:`WorkflowTree manual <workflow_tree>`.

 These objects can be accesses by calling their respective factories: